krzysztoffiok/CNN-based-image-analysis-for-detection-and-quantification-of-neutrophil-extracellular-traps/README.md

 4: Department of Immunology, The Children's Memorial Health Institute, Aleja Dzieci Polskich 20, 04-730, Warsaw, Poland

-The dataset is divided into 4 .zip files containing: train_val_split_used_for_training.zip - images and annotations (in mscoco json format) used during training of the model described in paper large_validation_set.zip - images and annotations (in pascalvoc xml format and mscoco json format) used for validation of the model after training procedure was completed for_coco_evaluation.zip - small set of images for evaluation in the "release" section "original_uncompressed_images_with_pascalvoc_annotations.zip" containing uncompressed images used for training of the model can be found.
+The dataset is divided into 4 .zip files containing:
+- train_val_split_used_for_training.zip - images and annotations (in mscoco json format) used during training of the model described in paper;
+- large_validation_set.zip - images and annotations (in pascalvoc xml format and mscoco json format) used for validation of the model after training procedure was completed;
+- for_coco_evaluation.zip - small set of images for evaluation; and
+- in the "release" section "original_uncompressed_images_with_pascalvoc_annotations.zip" containing uncompressed images used for training of the model can be found.